shabnamsahay/ODeGP/README.md

 ```

 On completion, the calculated Bayes factor for the data will be printed to the console, along with its comparison to the given threshold to determine whether the data is oscillatory or not.
 The non-stationary kernel's posterior will be saved to the file nonstationaryPosteriorData.csv in the working directory.

+More detailed running examples for each function will be added shortly.